 Having a property to call your own is the dream for many Americans but it doesn’t really end there.
 Once you have that property, you understandably want to make the most out of it.
-In pursuit of that goal, you can look into having an accessory dwelling unit or ADU built on your property.
+In pursuit of that goal, you can look into hiring San Diego ADU contractors to build an accessory dwelling unit or ADU on your property.

 An accessory dwelling unit is a significant investment and one that will require the devotion of both your money and your time.
 Still, it’s a more than worthy investment to make considering how useful it can be for accommodating family members and guests and how it boosts property value.